gerbrand/docker-citus-postgres-for-testing/Readme.md

 The database(s) are prepared during *build-time*, including postgis-extension.
 This way, the docker-image will start faster.

-* By default, the default database *postgres* is available.
-Other database(s) can be configured using build-arguments, for example:
+* By default, no database is available.
+Database(s) can be configured using build-arguments, for example:
   `docker build . --tag myapp/citus-single-machine-cluster:latest --build-arg "POSTGRES_DBS=myappa myappb"`

 * If you create an image based on this image, and you want to preinitialise other databases, you can add sql-files to the directory `docker-build-initdb.d` and run `/pre-init-databases.sh`.<br/>
-  An example-docker-file for an image with two extra databases and init-file run for each database:
+  An example-docker-file for an image with two extra databases and init-file run for each database.
+The build-arg is not used, as we're overriding the ENV variable POSTGRES_DBS:
   <pre>FROM gerbrand/citus-single-machine-cluster:latest
-  ADD --chown=daemon:daemon opt /opt
-  ENV POSTGRES_DBS="reporting-service reporting-service-test"
+  ENV POSTGRES_DBS="appdb appdb-test"
   ADD ["opt/docker/docker-build-initdb.d/", "/docker-build-initdb.d/"]
   RUN ["/preinit-databases.sh"]</pre>